arafatm/Notes/lifehack/easyway_to_stop_smoking.md

 ‘I know you feel like that at the moment, but how will you feel six months on?’

-US office on 1 866 666 4299.

 If you do begin to feel uncomfortable, slow your breathing down and take a couple of nice, big, deep breaths.
 Focus on the key thoughts:
-- there is nothing to ‘give up’ apart from a life of fear, misery and slavery;
+- **there is nothing to ‘give up’ apart from a life of fear, misery and slavery**
-- every smoker is envious of you as a non-smoker, because every smoker would rather be a non-smoker;
+- **every smoker is envious of you** as a non-smoker, because every smoker would rather be a non-smoker;
-- that the little monster is dead or already dying.
+- that the **little monster is dead** or already dying.

 If you go back to smoking you are guaranteeing a future of feeling panicky and miserable.
 Is that how you want to go through the rest of your life?
 No one can stop time.

 Every second that passes, the fear recedes.
 Enjoy your inevitable victory.

 If you want to shout, scream or cry then do so.
 These are all perfectly natural ways to relieve tension.

-Remember—you are not feeling this way because you stopped smoking, but because you started in the first place.
+Remember you are not feeling this way because you stopped smoking, but because you started in the first place.

 You cannot and will not fail because your life and your future depend on your success.